temporalio/documentation/docs/node/hello-world.md

 Activities are called from Workflows in order to run non-deterministic code.

 Activities are just async functions.
-They run like typical NodeJS code, and they can be cancelled and report heartbeats.
+They run like typical Node.js code, and they can be cancelled and report heartbeats.

 `src/activities/greeter.ts`